natefinch/npf/content/blog/comments.md

 updated the function to take a Duration rather than an Int.
 Interestingly, it *did* still round the duration down to the nearest second, so the comment was not incorrect per se, it was just misleading.

+## Why?

+The most important comments are the *why* comments.
+Why is the code doing what it's doing?
+Why must the ID be less than 24 characters?
+Why are we hiding this option on Linux?  etc.  The reason these are important is that you can't figure out the why by looking at the code.
+They document lessons learned by the devs, outside constraints imposed by the business, other systems, etc. These comments are invaluable, and almost impossible to capture in other ways (e.g. function names should document what the function does, not why).

+Comments that document *what* the code is doing are less useful, because you can generally always figure out what the code is doing, given enough time and effort.
+The code tells you what it is doing, by definition.
+Which is not to say that you should never write *what* comments.
+Definitely strive to write the clearest code you can, but comments are free, so if you think someone might misunderstand some code or otherwise have difficulty knowing what's going on, throw in a comment.
+At least, it may save them a half hour of puzzling through your code, at best it may save them from changing it or using it in incorrect ways that cause bugs.

+## Tests

+Some people think that tests serve as documentation for functions.
+And, in a way, this is true.
+But they're generally very low on my list of effective documentation.
+Why?
+Well, because they have to be incredibly precise, and thus they are verbose, and cover a narrow strip of functionality.
+Every test tests exactly one specific input and one specific output.
+For anything other than the most simple function, you probably need a bunch of code to set up the inputs and construct the outputs.

+For much of programming, it's easier to describe briefly what a function does than to write code to test what it does.
+Often times my tests will be multiple times as many lines of code as the function itself... whereas the doc comment on it may only be a few sentences.

+In addition, tests only explain the *what* of a function.
+What is it supposed to do?
+They don't explain why, and why is often more important, as stated above.

+You should definitely test your code, and tests can be useful in figuring out the expected behavior of code in some edge cases... but if I have to read tests to understand your code in general, then that's red flag that you really need to write more/better comments.

 ## Conclusion